-Before Dorothy was born and before I lost my marbles a bit (cheers post natal depression), I worked in Manchester.
-This suited me well because for years of spent alot of time there -wandering around vintage shops, sipping tea in quaint cafes and pretending I knew a thing or two about jazz.
+Before Dorothy was born, I worked in Manchester.
+I spent alot of time wandering around the city’s vintage shops, sipping tea in quaint cafes and pretending I knew a thing or two about jazz.
 For a vintage girl, Manchester is a great place to call home.

 Of course I was expecting some good strong Mancunian weather, but nothing quite prepared me for the torrential downpour that greeted me!

-Of course I headed straight for the Northern Quarter which houses some of the most amazing vintage shops.
-But iAf you time your visit well, you can also find pop up fairs such as The Vintage Home Show which is held in Victoria Baths (honestly the most instagrammable venue you’ve ever seen) or Vintage at Manchester Cathedral which is right in the city centre.
+I headed straight for the Northern Quarter which houses some of the most amazing vintage shops.
+But if you time your visit well, you can also find pop up fairs such as The Vintage Home Show which is held in Victoria Baths (honestly the most instagrammable venue you’ve ever seen) or Vintage at Manchester Cathedral which is right in the city centre.

 I always start in Affleck’s Palace, not just because it has the most incredible range of unique vendors, but also so that I can visit Joy!
 Joy France curates the most amazing space on the top floor.
 All are welcome to step inside and do something creative – the only rule is that you have to leave it there.
 At any time you might find someone painting, writing poetry or even having a rap battle.
 Yes a rap battle and the most popular lyricist is Joy herself.
 Here she is with local rapper Bobby Rex.